-An options contract gives you the right but not the obligation to buy (call) or sell (put) a stock at a predetermined priced within a certain time.
+An options contract gives you the right but not the obligation to buy (call) or sell (put) a stock at a predetermined price within a certain time.
 As a result, options are wasting assets.

 Calls and puts are the foundation of all options strategies.
-Calls take the bullish side whereas puts take the bearish side.
+Calls take the bullish side, whereas puts take the bearish side.

 If you’re day trading a stock, going long doesn’t mean you’re holding forever.
 It means you’re bullish on the stock.
 Shorting takes the bearish side of the stock.

-The great thing about options is their ability to make money in any market; up, down and even neutral, sideways trading markets.
+The great thing about options is their ability to make money in any market: up, down, and even neutral, sideways trading markets.

-Why Take a Long Call Position?
+Why Take a Long Call Option Position?

 When you hear the term long call, you know that a call was bought.
 You can both buy and sell calls.
 However, each strategy is, in fact, different.

-Know When to Buy a Call
+Knowing When to Buy a Long Call

 Trade Risk Management

 That’ll save you money in the long run.
-You’ve probably heard the saying” Plan your trade and trade your plan”.
+You’ve probably heard the saying,” Plan your trade and trade your plan.”
 That’s especially important when trading options.

 Since a long call relies so much on picking the right direction, it’s important to practice.
-Options in general have more going on.
+Options, in general, have more going on.
 As a result, open a simulated trading account.